zamyafoobi/WowClassicGrindBot/README.md

 For Nvidia users, under Nvidia Control panel settings
 * Make sure the `Image Sharpening` under the `Manage 3D Settings`-> Global settings or Program Settings(for WoW) is set to `Sharpening Off, Scaling disabled`!

+Known issues with other applications:
+* `f.lux` can affect final image color on the screen thus prevents NpcNameFinder to work properly.

 ## 3.2 In-game Requirements

 Required game client settings.
 Press `ESC` -> `System`